pblancoalonso/Yolox_Implementation/README.md

 - Navigate to /root/Yolo_CMake/bin

-- and use ./main to run the application.
+- Finally use ./main to run the application.

+## _Inside /opt/ there are three important folders._

+  - /opt/samples/videos ==> All the video samples are located here.
+  - /opt/configurations ==> Here is the Config.json for the application, you can change the video that is used and the model.
+  - /opt/models ==> All the three models used are located here